iDevicesInc/SweetBlue/README.md

     3. Hover over `Build Path->`.
     4. Click `Add to Build Path`.
 2. Else if using **Android Studio** or **Gradle**...
-  1. [Download](http://idevicesinc.com/sweetblue/#tryit) the latest release to a subfolder of your project such as `MyApp/src/main/lib/.`
+  1. [Download](http://idevicesinc.com/sweetblue/#tryit) the latest release to a subfolder of your project such as `MyApp/src/main/lib/`.
+This ZIP contains several samples, precompiled JARS, and API docs and is preferable to downloading from GitHub, which only contains the raw source.
   2. Open the app module's `build.gradle` file.
   3. If building with source, add the following to `sourceSets`: